Four days of music in-between a lot of lilo floating

-Get to know Cape Town’s most well-known soccer team
+What will Cape Town’s most well-known soccer team do this season?

 Ajax Cape Town, a satellite club of Ajax Amsterdam, was formed in 1999 following a merger of two successful outfits, Seven Stars and Cape Town Spurs.